The next NHS Innovation Accelerator (NIA) recruitment call will open in late 2022. Follow us on Twitter and check back regularly for updates.

 Interested in applying?

-Not able to join a session?
 Watch a recording here.

 Before beginning your application, please review the following documents: